 All the rules are explained on the What Division Am I In? page.

 A "Move-up" in AYSO occurs when a player who is age eligible for a Division is given permission by Region 76 to play "up" a Division with older children.
-This typically occurs when a child wishes to play "up" in the next highest Division to be with his or her classmates or because they have demonstrated particular advanced development with skills and emotional maturity.
+This typically occurs when a child wishes to play "up" in the next highest Division to be with his or her classmates (8U or lower age divisions) or because they have demonstrated particular advanced development with skills and emotional maturity.

 Allowing a player to "move-up" will be determined by the Region 76 Board or those designated by the Region 76 Board to make the decision.
 By its very nature, the decision to allow a child to move up or not is subjective.
-Therefore, Region 76 will utilize the expertise of its most experienced coaches in making this decision for any child whose parents wish to have play up a division.
-The decision will be made solely by the Region 76 Board or those members of the board appointed by our Regional Commissioner to make the decision.
-Once a decision has been made, it will not be subject to appeal.
+Therefore, Region 76 will utilize whatever resources available to properly assess what is best for the player, family, and the Region.
+The decision will be made solely by the Region 76 Board or those members of the board appointed by our Regional Commissioner to make the decision (typically Division Directors along with our Region Technical Director, etc.).
+Parents may also provide whatever information they believe may best assist the Region in making its determination.
+Move up requests beyond a one year age difference will not be considered except for rare and unusual circumstances.
+Region 76 will take physical development, skills development, and psycho-social factors into account.
+Once a decision has been made, it may be appealed to the Regional Commissioner for a final review.

-Please be aware that it may work better for your child to have him or her play in their proper age group even though other players in the same grade are playing in the older one (and may increase your child's chances of being selected to an Extra team.
-Most Move Up requests are not approved as the Region believes strongly in giving players the opportunity to grow and lead in their own age group.
+Please be aware that it may work better for your child to have him or her play in their proper age group even though other players in the same grade are playing in the older one.

 Games take place mostly on weekends.
 Usually, it's one game a week but for players in 19U and 16U, there are several weekends where there are two games, one on Saturday one on Sunday.
 The games can take place any time of the day (otherwise, if you think about it, your team would always play the same team).